mrc-ide/threemc_example/README.md

 ![](README_files/figure-gfm/ghanaPlot-1.png)<!-- -->

-The memory is spiking during tape optimisation which means we need to run on a machine with \> 500GB of memory.
+In the above fit memory spikes \> 100GB during tape optimisation.
+If we add a time TMC effect we can get spikes of over 500GB meaning we need to run our most powerful machines.
 These are the biggest cluster nodes we have available, meaning we’re sitting on a huge amount of compute which we only really need for a small fraction of the model fit.
 If we were able to reduce the memory usage we could run more concurrent models.
-We’re trying to understand
+We’re trying to understand:

 - Why does the memory spike like this?
 - Can we predict the size of the memory spike from size in input data,